Astha-sharma123/Project-demo/README.md

 # Project-demo
-It is a demo project
+It is a demo project.